-Yes, you can get life insurance if you currently have or have previously suffered from high blood pressure, however a life insurance company will want to know a little bit more about your condition, so make sure you are prepared to answer some extra questions.
+Yes, you can get life insurance if you currently have or have previously suffered from high blood pressure, however a life insurance company will want to know a little bit more about your health condition, so make sure you are prepared to answer some extra questions.
 If you are thinking of applying for life insurance and suffer from, or have previously suffered from, high blood pressure, make sure you read this article in full before you make an application as it is likely that you will be able to save both time and money.

 In this article we explain everything you need to know about life insurance and raised blood pressure, including the questions the insurance companies will ask you, which insurance companies are likely to offer the best cover and also the cheapest way to apply for life insurance if you are suffering from or have previously suffered from high blood pressure.